Navy Grooming Standards

 The face shall be clean-shaven unless a shaving waiver is authorized by the Commanding Officer for medical reasons.
 Mustaches are authorized but shall be kept neatly and closely trimmed.
 No portion of the mustache shall extend below the lip line of the upper lip.
 It shall not go beyond a horizontal line extending across the corners of the mouth and no more than 1/4 inch beyond a vertical line drawn from the corner of the mouth.

-The length of an individual mustache hair fully extended shall not exceed approximately ½ inch. refers.
+The length of an individual mustache hair fully extended shall not exceed approximately 1/2 an inch.
 Handlebar mustaches, goatees, beards or eccentricities are not permitted.
 If a shaving waiver is authorized, no facial/neck hair shall be shaved, manicured, styled or outlined nor exceed 1/4 inch in length.
 Supervisors of individuals with shaving waivers shall actively monitor and ensure treatment regimen is followed.

 Wigs or hairpieces may be worn by active duty personnel while in uniform or duty status only for cosmetic reasons to cover natural baldness or physical disfigurement.
 Wigs may be worn by Naval Reserve personnel engaged in inactive duty for training.
 Wigs or hairpieces shall be of good quality and fit, present a natural appearance and conform to the grooming standards set forth in these regulations.
 They shall not interfere with the proper performance of duty nor present a safety or FOD (Foreign Object Damage) hazard.